 - You had control of the drug: Despite the name of the offense, possessing a controlled substance is not enough to be convicted.
 The prosecution must also show that you had control over the drug.
 In the example above, if you did not know your friend placed the drug in your backpack, and you had no control over it because you had stepped away from it, that could provide a defense.

 Call Our Lake City Drug Possession Attorney Today

-Drug possession charges are very serious and if you have been arrested, you need the help of a Lake City drug possession attorney today.
+Drug possession charges are very serious and if you have been arrested, you need the help of a Lake City criminal defense lawyer today.
 At Meldon Law, our skilled attorney will review the facts of your case and build a strong defense to give you the best chance of beating the charges.
-Call us today at 800-373-8000 or fill out our online form to schedule a free consultation.
+Call us today or fill out our online form to schedule a free consultation.